Net migration drops 20% to 728,000 after hitting 906,000 peak

 The total for the year to June 2023 has been revised upwards by 166,000 from the initial estimate of 740,000, according to Office for National Statistics (ONS) figures published on Thursday.

-A similar change has been made to the estimate for net migration in the year to December 2023, which was initially estimated to be 685,000, and is now thought to be 866,000 – an increase of 181,000.
+A similar change has been made to the provisional figure for net migration in the year to December 2023, which was initially estimated to be 685,000, and is now thought to be 866,000 – an increase of 181,000.

+Meanwhile, the cost of the UK’s asylum system has risen to £5 billion, the highest level of spending on record and up by more than a third in a year, according to separate Home Office data published at the same time.

+The figures, covering the previous Conservative government’s administration prior to the general election, come as new Tory leader Kemi Badenoch admitted her party had failed on migration.

+“I more than understand the public anger on this issue.
+I share it.”

+Earlier on Thursday, Labour’s migration minister Seema Malhotra declined to say what level of net migration would be acceptable when repeatedly asked for a number, instead telling BBC Breakfast that policy must be based on “a credible and serious plan” and the Government should not “just pull figures out of the air”.

-The ONS said that while remaining high by “historic standards”, net migration is now “beginning to fall”.
+The ONS said that although remaining high by “historic standards”, net migration is “beginning to fall”.

-The revisions come as the ONS has continued to review its net migration figures as more complete data becomes available and has improved how it estimates the migration behaviour of people arriving in the UK from outside the European Union.
+The revisions are as a result of the ONS continuing to review its net migration figures as more complete data becomes available as well as improving how it estimates the migration behaviour of people arriving in the UK from outside the European Union.

 Better analysis of the number of people coming to the UK amid the conflict in Ukraine has also been taken into account.